xen-troops/moulin/docs/rouge.rst

    size: 3000 MiB
    image_path: "android/out/target/product/xenvm/userdata.img"

 :code:`image_path` is mandatory.
-This is a file to be included into resulting image. `rouge` will call :code:`simg2img2` tool to unpack it before writing it to a resulting image.
+This is a file to be included in the resulting image. `rouge` will call :code:`simg2img2` tool to unpack it before writing it to a resulting image.

 :code:`size` is optional.
-If it is omitted, `rouge` will use data size, read from the file.
+If it is omitted, `rouge` will use the data size read from the file.
 If provided :code:`size` is smaller than read size, `rouge` will stop with an error.
-Thus, you can create block that is bigger than unpacked file, but not smaller.
+Thus, you can create a block that is bigger than the unpacked file, but not smaller.

 :code:`sparse` is optional.
-If it set to to :code:`false`, Android sparsed image will be completely un-sparsed, up to creating a fully mapped file.
+If it is set to :code:`false`, Android sparsed image will be completely unsparsed, up to creating a fully mapped file.
 It is seldom used, but it is added for completeness.

 Filesystem Image With Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This block types allows you to create new filesystem with some files included from your disk.
-This is ideal for creating boot partitions, where you store kernel, initial ramdisk and so on.
+This block type allows you to create a new filesystem with some files included from your disk.
+This is ideal for creating boot partitions, where you store the kernel, initial ramdisk, and so on.

 .. code-block:: yaml